-Our players are rostered on the teams for the playing year of August 1 through July 31.
-Players are registered with the Idaho Youth Soccer Association and United States Youth Soccer Association.
+Players are rostered on the teams for the playing year of August 1 through July 31.
+All players are registered with the Idaho Youth Soccer Association and United States Youth Soccer Association.

 All Idaho Storm players, parents, coaches, and administrators will, at all times, conduct themselves in a manner that complies with the bylaws and any applicable participation rules of the Idaho Youth Soccer Association (IYSA), US Youth Soccer (USYS), the United States Soccer Federation (USSF), and the Ted Stevens Olympic and Amateur Sports Act.
 Idaho Storm will seek Affiliate membership status with the IYSA and take steps to meet any requirements necessary to remain in good standing with IYSA.

 Idaho Storm makes every effort to ask for only the minimal amount of personal information needed from its players and parents.
 IYSA does require us to obtain and verify birth certificates.
-No personal information is stored or downloaded and once verified, the birth certificates are encrypted and removed.
+Any personal information provided is stored directly in GotSport to be verified by IYSA.

 Idaho Storm will never intentionally misrepresent the age of any of its players to any league, association, or tournament and considers it a serious ethical violation to do so.
 If it later is discovered that an inaccurate birth date was supplied for a player, that player will face serious sanctions up to and including expulsion from the club with no refund of any fees and receiving a permanent ban from any Idaho Storm, IYSA, or USYS sanctioned event.